-If you plan to tour the There are two private Hop-On-Hop-Off shuttle Historic Columbia River providers along the waterfall corridor.
-Both of Highway during the them operate wheelchair-accessible vehicles.
-Let summer, then you will need a permit.
-This \$2 fee and of time for their scheduling.
+There are two private Hop-On-Hop-Off shuttle providers along the waterfall corridor on the Historic Columbia River Highway (US 30).
+Both of them operate wheelchair-accessible vehicles.
+Let them know you will need extra accommodation ahead of time for their scheduling.